maminnas/airflow-docker/README.md

 docker compose up
 ```

-Then in your DAG directory you can define a dag. a dag is defined as a python code.
+Then in your DAG directory you can define your DAGs an it would be picked up by the shared volumes of containers.
+A DAG is defined as a python code.
-It used DAG module from airflow and we can define tasks and their order and save it.
+It uses DAG module from airflow and we can define tasks and their order of dependancies.
-The airflow webserver then should be able to pick this up and list it as one of the dags.
+After we save it the airflow webserver then should be able to pick this up and list it as one of the DAGs on the UI.

 For now I just added a very simple example with two BashOperators coming one after the other.